arm-developer-tools/windowsperf/wperf/README.md

 ### Timeline CSV output file

 Timeline command (`-t`) produces [CSV file](https://en.wikipedia.org/wiki/Comma-separated_values).
 Its format uses comma separated values to distinguish between columns.
-CSV file name contains core number, current timestamp, name of event counted.
+CSV filename contains core number, current timestamp, name of event counted.

 Timeline stores results in a form of a CSV file.
 Below is an output from the above timeline example.
 Please note that we